JordanChipley/Building-an-AWS-SNS/README.md

 ### On AWS (prod)

-If your EC2 instance has the appropriate role (see prerequisites above), and the jar file has been uploaded, and you have created your Secret

-    java -jar spring-cloud-aws-sample-0.1.0-SNAPSHOT.jar \
-	--spring.profiles.active=prod

 As you can see is not necessary to put database credentials to run the application, it gets the necessary values from AWS Secret Manager.

 ### Works cited Links